simonsdave/clair-cicd/README.md

 1. can be complex (believe this is mostly a documentation challenge)
 1. can create performance problems (building the Postgres vulnerabilities database is slow)
-1. in and of itself is insufficient from a risk assessment POV because once vulnerabilities are identified there's a lack of prescriptive guidance on how to act on the identified vulnerabilities
+1. in and of itself is insufficient from a risk assessment point of view because once vulnerabilities are identified there's a lack of prescriptive guidance on how to act on the identified vulnerabilities